 See the wonderful and heart-warming stories of some of the animals we've been able to help.

 You'll notice that most of the turtles we take in have names.
-Most rescuers believe that in order to keep a wild animal wild, it's important not to form bonds with the ones you rescue.
+Many believe that in order to keep a wild animal wild, it's important not to form bonds with the ones you rescue.
 We agree wholeheartedly.
 We do not give them names to anthropomorphizethem, but rather simply to identify them.
 Some rescuers/rehabbers use number/letter systems.
 We find that names are just easier to remember.
-Most turtles are "named" something that indicates where they came from, who found them, or what type injury they have.
+Most turtles are "named" something that indicates where they came from, who found them, or what type injury they have, which makes it easier for us to keep track of who's who and what they need.

 All of the photos posted on this page are the sole property of the Central MS Turtle Rescue.
 If you would like to use one of our photos, we'd love to share it with you.
 Just, please, be polite and ask first.